Updated 17 March 2020

 Getting to Pristina Kosovo

 I took the bus to Pristina from Skopje, North Macedonia.
-It cost me about 5 EU and the journey time was 2 hours.
-Once at the bus station in Pristina, it takes about 25 minutes to walk to the centre, or you can take a taxi which shouldn’t cost you more than 2 EU.
+It cost me about 5 EUR and the journey time was 2 hours.
+Once at the bus station in Pristina, it takes about 25 minutes to walk to the centre, or you can take a taxi which shouldn’t cost you more than 2 EUR.
 As previously mentioned, hitchhiking is also very common and chances are, you won’t have trouble getting a lift into the centre.